thomasmckinstry/Web-Page-Annotator-for-Firefox/workflow/activity-log.md

 # Entry 4
 Time Spent:
     Start Time: 1:47pm
-    End Time:
+    End Time: 3:27pm
-    Duration:
+    Duration: 160 minutes
 Tasks:
-    - [ ] Figure out how to process Nodes and Elements at the same time.
+    - [X] Figure out how to process Nodes and Elements at the same time.
 Challenges:
     - When nodes that are not pure text nodes are appended they do not actually appear on the page.
         - TextContent is being dropped.
         - Starting from anchorNode, iterating through nextSibling doesn't necesarily get the whole selection.
         - Need to consider direction of selection (which way to iterate).
 Next Steps:
-    -
+    - Figure out how to highlight between multiple Nodes/Elements.
+    - Refactor highlightTextReceived into a separate function.
+    - Make HTML document for sidebar.